 Why local orchards matter

-It has been estimated that a kilo of apples imported from New Zealand will be responsible for producing its own weight in carbon dioxide emissions by the time it reaches us, so less food miles means less climate change!
+It has been estimated that a kilo of apples imported from New Zealand will be responsible for producing its own weight in carbon dioxide emissions by the time it reaches us, so fewer food miles means less impact on climate change!

 - The orchards will provide specialist habitats for a variety of plants, insects, birds and animals.

 - Trees contribute to combating local environmental problems including assisting in absorbing surface storm water run off and reducing flooding or stabilising land.

 - Trees reduce air pollution through filtration by dry deposition and reducing the urban heat island effect by shading land and buildings and cooling through evaporation.
 This reduces unhealthy ozone levels and the amount of energy used in cooling buildings.